ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

-The ICTV Computational Virus Taxonomy Challenge is a challenge for bioinformaticians who build methods to classify unknown sequences into the ICTV-approved taxonomy.
+The ICTV Computational Virus Taxonomy Challenge is a challenge for bioinformaticians who build methods to classify unknown sequences into the current ICTV-approved taxonomy.
 We ask you to classify a set of viral sequences using a bioinformatics pipeline of your choice or design.
 The classification will be evaluated using the Taxonomy Release [MSL39](https://ictv.global/news/taxonomy_2023 "MSL39").
 Importantly, we ask that your pipeline be <b>fully and